 Meteor Crater Natural Landmark

-See where a meteor crashed into the earth 50,000 years ago.
-Considered to be one of the best preserved meteor impact craters in the world.
+See where a meteor crashed into the Earth 50,000 years ago.
+It is considered to be one of the best-preserved meteor impact craters in the world.
 It’s 3,900 feet (1,200 m) across and 560 feet (170 m) deep and includes an interpretive center and rim tours.

 Route 66